hykilpikonna/AquaDX/README.md

 #### Game specific setting:

 ##### CHUNITHM:
-Support auto profile downgrade now.
+- Support auto profile downgrade now.
 You can just run any legacy version, but works better if you set a different keychip serial.
+- You can enable team function and customize team name by changing `game.chunithm.team-name` value.
+Leave this blank to disable team function.

 ### Other Information:
 This server provide a simple API for changing some DIVA's setting.